Wouldn’t it be nice if all you had to do to get rid of mice was plug in a little device?

 Pros and Cons of Using Ultrasonic Pest Repellents

-- It is an overall safe device to use, avoiding the use of dangerous and toxic chemicals and poison which may be harmful for household pets and even humans.
+- It is an overall safe device to use, avoiding the use of dangerous and toxic chemicals and poison which may be harmful to household pets and even humans.

 - It is relatively inexpensive with devices costing less than $100 and consuming very little electricity.
 Usually, there is no need to spend more than a one-time investment in this mouse repellent.

 - They work for many different types of pests which makes it almost a one-size-fits-all pest controller as opposed to other methods that only tackle one pest at a time.

 - Their effectiveness has been highly debated with some studies suggesting that they don’t work at all, and some other tests such as the one done in 2002 by the Kansas State University stating that they work but only for certain kinds of pests and not others.
 The debate is still is out, and it cannot yet be said that they work 100%.

 - According to some accounts, they don’t eliminate pests completely but may reduce them to a certain extent.
 Other sources suggest that the pests may become habituated to the ultrasonic sound and won’t be bothered by it after some time.